Victoryismine52/mining-syndicate-platform/packages/card-builder/QA_Engineer-Santiago_Morales.md

 - **[2025‑09‑09]** Wrote unit tests for config name persistence and OpenAPI generation, and added Playwright cross-browser checks confirming `card.json` and `card.yaml` exports across Chromium, Firefox and WebKit.
 Logged the successful run with a satisfied sip of mate.
 - **[2025‑09‑10]** Extended coverage for tricky edges: special characters now persist in card names, deletion cancellations leave cards untouched, and even static cards produce valid OpenAPI specs.
 Added a cross-browser Playwright check ensuring default exports generate `card.json` and `card.yaml` with "Untitled Card" across Chromium, Firefox and WebKit.
 Celebrated with an extra-long mate break.

+- **[2025‑09‑11]** Wrote extra unit tests covering whitespace in names, multi-card deletion and detailed OpenAPI `operationId` checks.
+Enhanced cross-browser Playwright tests to confirm `openapi: "3.0.0"` appears even when exporting an untitled card.
+All suites passed—clinked mugs of mate with the team.

 ## What I’m Doing

-With edge-case exports under control, I’m diving deeper into complex multi‑card flows.
+With edge-case exports under control and fresh tests green, I’m diving deeper into complex multi‑card flows.
 I’m scripting scenarios where users create a sequence of cards with conditional navigation and ensuring exports preserve those relationships.
 I’m also adding accessibility checks using axe-core to catch issues like insufficient colour contrast or missing focus indicators.
 On the API side, I’m testing error handling: what happens when a generated endpoint returns a 500, or when network latency spikes?
 These tests are like rehearsals for worst‑case scenarios.

 ## Where I’m Headed